quantmind/d3-view/docs/directives.md

 ### directive.destroy (model)

 Called **once only** when the element hosting the directive is removed from the DOM.
+When the directive has been removed, the ``destroyDirective`` custom event is emitted by the model.

 ## Directive API